Campbell walk directions

 14. After crossing the first residential driveway on the right hand side of Rosenthal Street, turn right at the paved footpath passing between the houses.

-15. Follow the paved footpath through the underpass (beneath Fairbairn Ave), take the left branching footpath, then immediately right, and nearly immediately walk off the paved footpath to follow the dirt track on the right running downhill towards a drainage ditch.
+15. Follow the paved footpath through the underpass (beneath Fairbairn Ave).
+On the other side, at the intersection of footpaths, take the left branching path, then when the paths branch again, take the right path.
+Nearly immediately after that, walk off the paved footpath to follow the dirt track on the right running downhill into a park and towards a drainage ditch.

 Off leash opportunity starts here.